Randall Cole

 Randall Cole is a Canadian film director and screenwriter.
 He is most noted for his 2008 film Real Time, for which he was a Genie Award nominee for Best Original Screenplay at the 29th Genie Awards in 2009.

-A graduate of the Canadian Film Centre, he also wrote and directed the feature films 19 Months (2002) and 388 Arletta Avenue (2011), and was a writer for the horror television series Darknet.
+Originally from London, Ontario, he is a graduate of the Canadian Film Centre.
+He also wrote and directed the feature films 19 Months (2002) and 388 Arletta Avenue (2011), and was a writer for the horror television series Darknet.